FazeelSajid/Restaurant/README.md

 View Recipe Details: Dive into the details of each recipe, including ingredients, instructions, and nutritional facts.
 Favorite Recipes: Mark recipes as favorites to access them conveniently at any time.
 Navigate with Ease: Utilize the intuitive React Native Navigation to effortlessly navigate between screens and sections of the app.
-Whether you're a seasoned chef or an amateur cook, the React Native Food Recipe App is your ultimate companion for culinary exploration and inspiration.
-Download now and embark on a flavorful journey like never before!